AIIrondev/PaRaMeRoS-Algorithmus/SECURITY.md

 The Projekt is curently been updatet for the next Month(starting:13.09.2023).

 In this TIME you get constant security and feature UPDATES!

+the time After this Projekt will be updatet sometime